 Things to do before you go:

 - Identify any obvious triggers for your little one’s eczema – we’ve put together a checklist of the most common triggers and their common manifestations to get you started.
-Don’t worry if none of these seem to apply – that information is just as useful.
-It might also help to keep a diary in the weeks leading up to the appointment so that you can identify any patterns.
+Don’t worry if none of these seems to apply – that information is just as useful.
+It might also help to keep a diary in the weeks leading up to the dermatology appointment so that you can identify any patterns.
 There are a number of apps which can help with this, but paper notes are often easier to manage in an appointment.